styx-firewall/.github/profile/README.md

 [Issues](https://github.com/styx-firewall/styx-flf/issues)

-The capabilities are currently marked as dev/test

-"dev" is still under development and may have limited functionality or known issues, while "test" features are more advanced and should work but require further testing.
+NOTE:  By default, the test branch is installed, which will be less up-to-date than the dev version.
+However, the dev version is updated more frequently and may break between updates.
+You can change the branch from the UI.

 ---

 # Current/Planned Capabilities

+The capabilities are currently marked as dev/test "dev" is still under development and may have limited functionality or known issues, while "test" features are more advanced and should work but require further testing.

 ## Networking *(testing/dev)*